/apps/enel-x-digital-ecosystem/templates/page-content

 Efficient and comfortable buildings for the benefit of all

-What are the benefits of a smart building?
+What are the benefits of a smart building system?

 smart city

-• Reduced energy consumption creates smaller carbon footprint and contributes to net-zero emissions reduction
+• Reduced energy consumption, which leads to a smaller carbon footprint and contributes to reaching net-zero emissions;

-• Improved maintenance troubleshooting from continuous data monitoring
+• Improved maintenance troubleshooting thanks to continuous data monitoring;

-• More comfort and wellbeing for occupants through automatic temperature control
+• Greater comfort and wellbeing for occupants through automatic temperature control;

-• Maximize the effectiveness of a security installation through smart locks, alarms and monitors that interact with other systems
+• Maximized effectiveness of security installations through deployment of smart locks, alarms and monitors that interact with other systems.

 What is the Internet of Things and how does it affect a smart building?

 The Internet of Things (IoT) makes a smart building even smarter.
-A definition of what is the Internet of Things generally involves objects and systems like lighting, heating, and security that “talk” to each other through the internet and can also be controlled remotely.
+A definition of what the Internet of Things is generally involves objects and systems like lighting, heating, and security that “talk” to each other through the internet and can also be controlled remotely.
 Using motion-sensitive sensors to turn off the lights when a person leaves the room is nothing new.
-In a smart building fully enabled with the Internet of Things, data generated across all of the building’s elevators, fire alarms, occupancy, energy use and temperature, for example, are centralized into a single “control panel” that enables an operator to monitor the situation in real time, also remotely, as well as automate many of these processes when desired.
+In a smart building fully enabled with the Internet of Things, data generated by a building’s sensors on elevator use, fire alarm status, occupancy rates, energy use and ambient temperature, for example, are centralized into a single “control panel” that enables an operator to monitor the situation in real time - and remotely - as well as automate many of these processes when desired.
 Continuous monitoring in an IoT-enabled building can also reduce maintenance and need for repairs by bringing any issues to the attention of the building manager before they turn into problems.

 Digital Services